VanshDeshwal/notes/Data Science Notes/100 days of ML/Machine Learning Notes.md

 \end{align*}
 $$
 Lets find $\frac{\triangle L}{\triangle W}$,
-process is straignt forward and simple, its in the video no 74.
+process is straight forward and simple, its in the video no 74.

 $$
 \begin{align*}